DevipriyaSarkar/IdMyFile/README.md

     > If you do not have [pip](https://pip.pypa.io/en/stable/installing/) installed, install pip by securely downloading [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
 Then run the command
     ```python get-pip.py``` .

-    4. To run the application,
+    4. To run the application from the project directory.

         On Linux,

                     $ export FLASK_APP=IdMyFile.py